Punjab, India: Economy

-Punjab's GDP is ₹5.42 trillion.
+Punjab's GSDP was estimated at ₹7.39 trillion (US$ 87 billion) at current prices in 2024–25.
 Punjab is one of the most fertile regions in India.
 The region is ideal for wheat-growing.
 Rice, sugar cane, fruits and vegetables are also grown.
 Indian Punjab is called the "Granary of India" or "India's bread-basket".
+It remains one of India's major producers of wheat and rice.

+Punjab ranked first in GDP per capita among Indian states in 1981 and fourth in 2001, but has experienced slower growth than the rest of India during several periods since 2000.

+Punjab produces significant quantities of wheat and rice for India's food-grain supply.
+In 2021–22, wheat was cultivated on approximately 3.53 million hectares and rice on approximately 3.14 million hectares.

-It produces 10.26% of India's cotton, 19.5% of India's wheat, and 11% of India's rice.
-The Firozpur and Fazilka Districts are the largest producers of wheat and rice in the state.
-In worldwide terms, Indian Punjab produces 2% of the world's cotton, 2% of its wheat and 1% of its rice.
+The Firozpur and Fazilka districts are among the major producers of wheat and rice in the state.
+In worldwide terms, Indian Punjab produces approximately 2% of the world's cotton, 2% of its wheat and 1% of its rice.

-Punjab ranked first in GDP per capita among Indian states in 1981 and fourth in 2001, but has experienced slower growth than the rest of India, having the second-slowest GDP per capita growth rate of all Indian states and UTs between 2000 and 2010, behind only Manipur.